jonlpersson/ed-latimore/site/_posts/2022-03-08-losing-someone-you-love.md

 One or two hours a day is plenty to laugh about old memories or talk about nonsense.
 It’s up to you to use your time wisely.

-Read more about how I spent the final days with my mom in [9 thoughts on losing a parent.](https://edlatimore.com/dealing-with-the-loss-of-a-parent/)

 ## Maintain your habits as much as you can

 Death isn’t always sudden.
 Sometimes it lingers and your loved one goes into hospice care for a few days and comes home.
 Or they may be in and out of the hospital the last year of their lives.
 Your loved one may get a diagnosis of a few days to live and end up living for several more years.